-Spinach was originally grown in Asia; it didn’t make it to the Mediterranean until the 8th century A.D.
+I’m partial to vegetarian keftes made from potatoes and green vegetables, particularly those made from spinach.
+Spinach was originally grown in Asia and made its way to the Mediterranean during the 8th century A.D.
 The first Middle Eastern country to cultivate it was Persia; historically, spinach became known as the Persian Green.
-Since that time, it has been a very popular vegetable throughout the Middle East, prized for its distinct flavor and a myriad of health benefits.
-Keftes are just one of many ways that spinach is enjoyed by Sephardic Jews.
+Since that time, it has been a very popular green throughout the Middle East, prized for its distinct flavor and a myriad of health benefits.
+Spinach is popular in the Sephardic Jewish community, and keftes are just one of the many ways it is prepared and enjoyed.

 Make sure you serve these little fritters fresh out of the pan.
 If they sit out too long, they’ll lose their crispy texture.

 Any purchase you make from The Shiksa Market helps to support my website, my recipes, and the free content I provide.
 If you have an Amazon login, it’s even easier to make a purchase.
 Thanks for browsing!

 - 1/2 cup + 1 tbsp olive or grapeseed oil